fernandoPalaciosGit/design-patterns/README.md

 **implementation**
 Is a implementation of an bserver pattern
 A centralize controller of Pub/Subs event liseners (a central pomint of contact).

+#### PROTOTYPE PATTERN
+based on the ability of a Prototype constructor to create blueprints objects, that will reused to build (copy or extend) our application objects.

+Its a Bosst and Native Javascript core way to inheritance objects.

+// create a Object by reference, type from blueprint constructor and reference to properties of blueprint var refInstance = instance;

+// create a Copy object, type from blueprint constructor var copyInstance = Object.create( instance, {optionalDescriptorObject} );